gadgetron/gadgetron/doc/source/building.md

 # Building the Gadgetron

+The Gadgetron source code is [available on GitHub](https://github.com/gadgetron/gadgetron).
+The maintainers of the code build the Gadgetron in a [conda](https://conda.io) environment to ensure that we are explicit about which versions of dependencies we use, etc. You can follow the same workflow:

 ## Setting up a development environment

 The Gadgetron project uses [conda](https://conda.io) to manage dependencies.
 To set up a build environment, make sure you have [conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and then: